What is an abdominoplasty (tummy tuck surgery)?

-There are variations of a tummy tuck that may be more amenable to different patients.
+There are variations of a tummy tuck surgery that may be more amenable to different patients.
 A common alternative is the “mini-tummy tuck.”
-This is not indicated in all patients and typically is best used in patients who have a stubborn lower abdominal “pooch” between the belly button and the pubis.
-Another variation on an abdominoplasty is the panniculectomy.
-This usually addresses a large, overhanging section of skin and fat below the belly button and occurs most often in overweight patients or those who have experienced rapid weight loss such as following gastric bypass surgery.
-The goal of this type of surgery is to relieve the pain, weight, and infections that can result from such a large mass folding over the beltline.
+This is not indicated in all tummy tuck patients and typically is best used in patients who have a stubborn lower abdominal “pooch” between the belly button and the pubis.
+Another variation of an abdominoplasty is the panniculectomy.
+This usually addresses a large, overhanging section of skin and fat below the belly button and occurs most often in overweight patients or those who have experienced rapid or significant weight loss, such as following gastric bypass surgery.
+The goal of this type of surgical procedure is to relieve the pain, weight, and infections that can result from such a large mass folding over the beltline.

 An abdominoplasty may be combined with other procedures, such as breast augmentation, breast reduction, or breast lift.
 These combined breast and body procedures are frequently referred to as a “mommy makeover.”

-During Dr. Panossian’s consultation, the various options for abdominoplasty will be reviewed, with particular focus on each individual’s best option.
+During the initial consultation with Dr. Panossian, the various options for abdominoplasty will be reviewed, with a particular focus on each individual’s best option.

-Following an abdominoplasty, use of a specific compressive body garment or abdominal binder will be required.
+Following an abdominoplasty, wearing a compression garment or abdominal binder will be required.
 Use of this support garment will be required for approximately 6 weeks.
 Your abdomen will be swollen and feel tight.
 An “old lady” type posture with flexion at the hips will be required for the first week following surgery.
 Walking is encouraged on the first postoperative day.
 A short course of antibiotics may also be provided.

 Stitches on the skin will be removed within 7 days, while deeper sutures will be removed in 2 to 3 weeks.
 Special tape may be used on the incision itself for several weeks following surgery.
 If drains were placed, they will be removed between 2 and 7 days following surgery.